chengsoonong/eheye/QuantEst/code/README.md

 - `Output_data_generation.py`: save the quantile estimation results into `.txt` files
 - `Plot.py`: Draw figures from quantile estimation records.

+---

 ### Run the code

 Run all the cells in `Experiment_final.ipynb`, which includes:

 - creates empty folders
 - generates input data streams
 - creates quantiles estimation record files
 - plots from the quantile estimation records

+You can change the settings of `main_folder` to generate results from different algorithms.